What is GEO? The Complete Guide to Generative Engine Optimization

 AI models cross-reference information across the web.
 Ensure your brand information is consistent on:

-• Wikipedia (if applicable)
+- Wikipedia and Wikidata (if applicable)

-• Industry directories and review sites (G2, Capterra, Clutch, etc.)
+- Industry directories and review sites (G2, Capterra, Clutch, etc.)

-• Your social media profiles
+- Your social media profiles (LinkedIn, X, GitHub for technical brands)

-• Press coverage and guest publications
+- Press coverage and guest publications

 Inconsistencies — different founding dates, conflicting product descriptions, outdated team information — erode AI confidence in citing you.
+Set up a quarterly review of your top 20 brand mentions across the web and fix divergences.

 Step 5: Create content the AI cannot find elsewhere